cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 and directories will be copied into the sandbox directory.
 The task outputs should be written into the current working directory.
-The path of the sandbox directory is exported to the execution environment of each worker through the `WORK_QUEUE_SANDBOX` shell environment variable.
+The path of the sandbox directory is exported to the execution environment of each worker through the `VINE_SANDBOX` shell environment variable.
 This shell variable can be used in the execution environment of the worker to describe and access the locations of files in the sandbox directory.